 So far, we’ve seen three different services that will do the hard work of tediously searching flight databases to find you the best deals.
 And while they are powerful tools that do their job well, they may not be for everyone.

 The free versions of those sites don’t come with all the functions, and not everyone wants to pay for a monthly or annual subscription.
 Furthermore, you sometimes have a set destination and general dates in mind and don’t need the service to search hundreds or thousands of destinations for you across the calendar.

 My favorite tool for DIY one-way international flights is undoubtedly Google Flights.
 One of the best flight search engines, Google Flights, searches multiple airlines simultaneously and works very well to find cheap one-way flights.
 To use it best for this purpose, there are some things to remember.

 Search By City, Not Airport

-However, whether you know the area and its airports or not, you should always use the city name in Google Flights.
+They will probably be disappointed to see airlines like Delta and Air France offering ridiculously high one-way fares between the two airports.
+However, whether you know the area and its airports, you should always use the city name in Google Flights.

 By searching New York (NYC) to Paris (PAR), the search automatically includes all airports nearby: Newark, LaGuardia, JFK, and others for New York; and Charles de Gaulle, Orly, Beauvais, and others for Paris.